 Could Nick possibly clarify about a Buckingham Palace military aide who apparently had unofficial permission from Prince Philip to look into at least one UFO event concerning military craft?

-Yes, I think that's a reference to Sir Peter Horsley, who was a former, extremely senior member of the Royal Air Force, who acted as a sort of equerry to Prince Philip.
+Yes, I think that's a reference to Sir Peter Horsley, who was a former extremely senior member of the Royal Air Force, who acted as a sort of equary to Prince Philip.

-And yes, that's right, he asked permission to look into the Air Force files, and according to his testimony, Prince Philip was was interested in that and gave him permission in a discreet way to look into this.
+He asked permission to look into the Air Force files, and according to his testimony, Prince Philip was interested in that and gave him permission in a discreet way to look into this.

 But this is not the only case of very senior establishment figures within the British military taking an interest in this.

-When he was alive, Lord Dowding, who was Commander of Fighter Command during the Battle of Britain, he was a firm believer in an extraterrestrial reality and of course even Former Chief of the Defence Staff, so someone who was doing I guess the job that someone like Carolyn Powell was doing when he was Chairman of the Joint Chiefs.
+When he was alive, Lord Dowding, who was commander of fighter command during the Battle of Britain, he was a firm believer in an extraterrestrial reality.

-Now it would be amazing, I suspect, if in America a former chairman of the Joint Chiefs spoke out on the UFO issue, and yet this is happening here in Britain.
+Now, it would be amazing, I suspect, if in America, a former chairman of the Joint Chiefs spoke out on the UFO issue.

-I think...
-People ask me, is there a cover-up in Britain?
+I think, and people ask me, is there a cover-up in Britain?

 And I'm convinced that there isn't.

-There would be knowledge above your level that of everything that or at least some of what's going on that you are not privy to and you are an honest but useful spokesman for those who really don't want everything known.
+or at least some of what's going on, that you are not privy to, and you are an honest but useful spokesman for those who really don't want everything known?

 I think I would have known, but of course I can't rule out the fact that things would have been going on that I had no knowledge of.

-And we were shown pictures of experimental aircraft and balloons and balloon trains and dummies that were dumped out of airplanes and so on and so on.
+And we were shown pictures of experimental aircraft in balloons and balloon trains and dummies that were dumped out of airplanes and so on and so on.

 And that was his answer for what occurred at Roswell.

-And I always imagined some cigar-chomping general telling this poor Colonel Haynes, now, Colonel, you're going to have to go out there and you're going to have to tell them We're going to have to talk about time compression, son.
+And I always imagined some cigar-chomping general telling this poor Colonel Haynes, now, Colonel, you're going to have to go out there and you're going to have to tell him about time compression, son.

-And I can see the Colonel saying, but General, time compression, how can I possibly explain away what all these witnesses have said and what we know has been written about Roswell?
+And I can see the Colonel saying, but, General, time compression, how can I possibly explain away what all these witnesses have said and what we know and has been written about Roswell?

 And with the passing of time, people's memories become clouded.